josipavidulic/netflix-demo-app/README.md

-- This is netflix demo app
+- This is netflix demo app that has similar appearance to original netflix app
-- With this app it is possible to sign up/log.
-Firebase was used for this authentication
+- Firebase Authentication is used for creating new user and handling data
 - Movie data was fetched with Axios from https://www.themoviedb.org/
 - Firebase (Firestore Database) was used for saving data (such as saving new user, adding movies to user's movie list) and manipulating with it.
 - To visit demo app click [here](https://netflix-demo-pmwe4tj4t-josipavidulic.vercel.app/).